The Orb's Adventures Beyond the Ultraworld: Patterns and Textures

-The Orb's Adventures Beyond the Ultraworld: Patterns and Textures is a 1992 (see 1992 in music) video by the UK electronic music collective The Orb.
+The Orb's Adventures Beyond the Ultraworld: Patterns and Textures is a 1992 video by the UK electronic music collective The Orb.
 It was filmed and recorded at a live performance at Brixton Fridge, London, 12 May 1991.

 A limited edition of the original UK VHS tape release came with a bonus CD (catalogue number ORBFREECD1) of the soundtrack.
 The soundtrack was also included as a bonus disk on a limited edition of the initial UK vinyl pressings of U.F.Orb.